-The potential for pre-contact and contact period First Nations archaeological resources within the Transmission Line - Route A study area is judged to be high within 50 m of modern watercourses, within 300 m of previously identified areas of cultural significance, and within 150 m of well-drained soil in close proximity to marshes, wetlands or watercourses (Ontario Government 2011b: Section 1.4).
-The presence of two registered archaeological sites within the study area boundaries increases the potential for archaeological remains.
+The potential for pre-contact and contact period First Nations archaeological resources within the Transmission Line - Route B study area is judged to be high within 50 m of modern watercourses, within 300 m of previously identified areas of cultural significance, and within 150 m of well-drained soil in close proximity to marshes, wetlands or watercourses (Ontario Government 2011b: Section 1.4).
+The presence of five registered archaeological sites within the study area boundaries increases the potential for archaeological remains.
 It has been noted also, that multiple archaeological sites exist beyond the study area boundaries.
-Outside these designated proximities the potential for pre-contact Aboriginal archaeological resources is low, however there is moderate potential for archaeological materials that are not in the ground (i.e., pictographs and quarry sites).
-Additionally, the presence of multiple fur trade posts increases the potential for archaeological remains.
-Therefore, further Stage 2 archaeological investigation is recommended to clear the Transmission Line - Route A and ensure there are no impacts to culturally significant sites that may not have been previously recorded.
-As no glacial shorelines are found within the Transmission Line - Route A study area this type of feature does not impact the evaluation of precontact Aboriginal archaeological potential.
-Contact period resources in the Transmission Line - Route A study area consist of significant watercourses which would have been equally important to both Euro-Canadian and First Nations people during this time, and the possibility for raw material quarrying activities.
+Outside these designated proximities the potential for pre-contact First Nations archaeological resources is low, however there is potential for archaeological materials that are not in the ground such as pictographs and quarry sites.
+Additionally, the presence of multiple fur trade posts increases the potential for archaeological material.
+Therefore, further Stage 2 archaeological investigation is recommended to clear the Transmission Line - Route B and ensure there are no impacts to culturally significant sites that may not have been previously recorded.
+As no glacial shorelines are found within the Transmission Line - Route B study area this type of feature does not impact the evaluation of pre-contact First